swattle/repack-bootable-iso/README.md

 Copy this line, modify it and paste it in order to create the .iso

-`sudo mkisofs -o output.iso -b isolinux.bin -c boot.cat -no-emul-boot -boot-load-size 4 -boot-info-table -J -R -V "Ubuntu Custom ISO Preseed" .`
+`sudo mkisofs -o output.iso -b isolinux.bin -c boot.cat -no-emul-boot -boot-load-size 4 -boot-info-table -J -R -V "Custom ISO Preseed" .`

 ### Make it bootable with isohybrid

-Use the `isohybrid.pl` file of this gist like the following:
+Use the `isohybrid.pl` file of this repo like the following:

 `sudo perl isohybrid.pl output.iso`